Dee Castle

 Dee Castle was a 15th-century castle, about 5 mi east of Ballater, Aberdeenshire, Scotland, and south of the River Dee.

 It may be known alternatively as Kinacoul Castle.

 History

 Dee Castle is thought to be the ancient residence of the Gordons.
-In may have been erected as early as the mid-15th century, although another view is that it was built about 1602, burnt in 1641, and allowed to fall into disrepair.
+It may have been erected as early as the mid-15th century, although another view is that it was built about 1602, burned in 1641, and allowed to fall into disrepair.

 Structure

 A small portion of the castle may have been incorporated in a Roman Catholic chapel dated 1797, in its north-west angle.
-That chapel was out of use by 1898.
-It has been converted to a private dwelling and it is thought that the west wall, which is 5 ft thick, may have been part of the castle.
+The chapel was out of use by 1898.
+It has since been converted into a private dwelling and it is thought that the west wall, which is 5 ft thick, may have been part of the castle.